Board of Directors

 Performance evaluation

-These procedures call for the Board of Directors to conduct an annual internal performance evaluation, following the specified evaluation methods and indicators.
-At the beginning of each year, performance self-assessment questionnaires are distributed to all members of the Board of Directors and functional committees.
+At the end of each fiscal year, the Board of Directors shall conduct an internal performance evaluation in accordance with the evaluation procedures and criteria set forth in these procedures.
+At the beginning of each year, performance self-assessment questionnaires shall be distributed to all members of the Board of Directors and functional committees.

 Swipe to view the complete table